Small parks and playgrounds

 We have worked closely with the community on the plans to improve this park with fantastic new facilities.
 Improvement works started in January 2014 and include a new adventure playground with a timber tree house and deck, slippery slide, a firemen's pole, climbing bar, basket swing and a covered sandpit for toddlers.
 Other improvements include:

 - new Plexipave surface, fencing and lighting on the tennis court

 - new paths, gardens, plantings and a lawn terrace

 - interpretive artwork by local school children.

-A new amenities pod will feature baby-change facilities, water saving fixtures and a transparent roof to maximise natural light and reduce electricity use.
-A kitchenette will also be included.
+A new amenities pod features baby-change facilities, water saving fixtures and a transparent roof to maximise natural light and reduce electricity use.
+A kitchenette is also included.

 New pocket park

 The old council depot on the corner of O'Connell and Longdown streets in Newtown, will be demolished to make way for a new 15m by 10m green space.
 We have worked closely with the local community on the design of the new park.

 - installing a new picnic table with chess board